Fact checked and legally reviewed by Daniel Wasserberg • Contributor & Legal Advisor

 The average value of a Plant Insulation trust claim is as follows:

-Like other asbestos trust funds, the Plant Insulation trust pays only a percentage of the claims valuation matrix to provide for all current and future claimants.
-As of May 2019, the trust pays 11.5% of claim values.
+Like other asbestos trust funds, the Plant Insulation Trust pays only a percentage of a claim’s base case value to ensure funds remain to compensate for all current and future claimants.

 Medical and Exposure Requirements